Kailin168/Portfolio-Tracker-/README.md

 # Features

 On the top of the home page, there is a donut chart that displays all of the user's current stocks holdings and the total value of those stocks.
-Since the colors are randomized, they will change everytime you refresh the page.
+Since the colors are randomized, they will change every time you refresh the page.
 ######
 There is also a line graph that tracks the total balance history.
 However, since looking at stock history is a premium feature for Finnhub API, we made an algorithm that increases or decreases the total balance each day randomly by 5%.